Karen Black: Personal life

-In August 1983, Black met her fourth husband, film editor Stephen Eckelberry, at a Scientology retreat in Clearwater, Florida.
-The couple married on September 27, 1987, and adopted a daughter, who acted with her parents in the film Movies Money Murder.
+In August 1983, Black met her fourth husband, film editor Stephen Eckelberry at a Scientology retreat in Clearwater, Florida.
+The couple married on September 27, 1987 and adopted a daughter.
 Black and Eckelberry remained married until her death in 2013.

 Fellow Scientologist actress Lee Purcell was Black's best friend for 43 years.
-Other close friends included Harriet Schock and Angela Garcia Combs.
+Other close friends included Barbara Bain, Harriet Schock and Angela Garcia Combs.

 Illness and death

 In November 2010, Black was diagnosed with ampullary cancer.
 She had a portion of her pancreas removed and underwent two further operations.
 She was invited to attend the premiere of the salvaged feature film Dark Blood, in which she had played a small part in the original early 1990s shoot.
 Black was unable to attend the event, held in the Netherlands in September 2012, due to her illness.

 On August 8, 2013, Black died at West Hills Hospital in Los Angeles, from the ampullary cancer, aged 74.
 Black's funeral was held on August 19 in Oceanside, California, followed by a Hollywood memorial on September 17.

 Actress Juliette Lewis paid tribute, saying "Karen Black was my mentor and a second mother to me.
 She inspired everyone she came in contact with."
 Peter Fonda, her co-star in Easy Rider, commented upon her death: "[Karen] managed to play kooky, she managed to play sexy, she managed to play crazed.
 She managed to play all the different ways of human nature."
 Black is interred at Eternal Hills Memorial Park in Oceanside.